Veterans Affairs Medical Center Substance Abuse Treatment Program - Salem Virginia

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Salem, VA

-Veterans Affairs Medical Center Substance Abuse Treatment Program is treatment facility located at 1970 Roanoke Boulevard, Unit 116-a4 psychiatry in the 24153 zip code in Salem, VA that offers medication assisted substance use treatment.
-It accepts people with trauma, veterans and people with co-occurring substance use and pain into its treatment program.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program consist of contingency management/motivational incentives, relapse prevention and brief intervention.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also offers detox services and offers opioid detox, benzodiazepines detoxification and alcohol detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program is treatment facility located at 1970 Roanoke Boulevard, Unit 116-a4 psychiatry in the 24153 zip code in Salem, VA that offers medication-assisted treatment for addiction.
+It accepts people with co-occurring substance use and mental disorders, veterans and people with co-occurring substance use and pain into its treatment service.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, suboxone prescription and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program consist of brief intervention, relapse prevention and contingency management/motivational incentives.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also provides detox services and offers opioid detox, alcohol detox and benzodiazepines detoxification.

 Address: 1970 Roanoke Boulevard, Unit 116-A4 (Psychiatry), Salem, VA 24153